Postgraduate Certificate, Postgraduate Diploma and Masters by Distance Learning.

 Modules EPM105 and EPM201 are assessed solely by assessed assignment.
 Module EPM202 and modules from groups EPM3, IDM2, IDM3, IDM5 and PHM2 are assessed partly by the unseen written examination (70%) and partly by assessed assignment (30%); CTM2 modules are assessed by unseen written examination (80%) and by assessed assignment (20%).
 Assessed assignments and the compulsory project report must be submitted electronically by set deadlines.

 Examinations take place once a year in June (please note: it is not possible to hold examinations at other times of year).
 These are normally held in a student’s country of residence: please click here to view details of the examination centres available.
 They are arranged mainly through Ministries of Education or the British Council.
-Students taking examinations outside London will need to pay a fee to their local examination centre.
-Please note that if you fail an examination at the first entry you will be allowed one further attempt.
+Students taking distance learning examinations will need to pay a fee to their local examination centre.
+Please note that if you fail an examination at the first entry you will be allowed one further attempt, if you have failed the module overall.

 Credits will be awarded to all modules (15 credits each) and (MSc only) the integrating module (30 credits) successfully completed.
 To successfully pass an award the following credits must be gained: